Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 STANDARD OF CARE FOR FLORIDA DRIVERS

-It is certainly true that circumstances vary case to case and with every type of personal injury claim, and because of this, the level of care that is owed to another varies as well.
-Doctors, Lawyers and other professionals no doubt owe a greater duty to their clients than other people who may face a claim of personal injury due to negligence.
-Drivers who have been involved in rear-end collisions are held to a standard of care as a reasonable prudent driver.
+It is certainly true that circumstances vary from case to case and with every type of personal injury claim, and because of this, the level of care that is owed to another varies as well.
+Doctors, Lawyers, and other professionals no doubt owe a greater duty to their clients than other people who may face a claim of personal injury due to negligence.
+Drivers who have been involved in rear-end collisions are held to a standard of care as a reasonable prudent drivers.

-When considering liability of an auto accident, essentially, the parties’ actions are looked at from an objective viewpoint.
+When considering the liability of an auto accident, essentially, the parties’ actions are looked at from an objective viewpoint.
 A question that is commonly asked is, “What would a reasonable prudent driver have done, or expected, in the same scenario given similar circumstances?”
-When evaluating a rear-end collision, answering this question is often times what helps to determine liability of the accident.
+When evaluating a rear-end collision, answering this question is oftentimes what helps to determine the liability of the accident.

 If a driver is tailgating another driver for a few miles and it has recently been raining, it could be said, through an objective view, that the driver was not acting like a reasonable prudent driver would in similar circumstances.
 One could easily determine that after a rain, the ground is much more slippery, and that tailgating someone at all can be dangerous.
 This simple example can be used to help determine if a driver is operating their vehicle using the appropriate standard of care.

 The Duty of Care element in negligence claims can be complex to understand.
 With so many questions needing to be answered, it can become extremely stressful without experienced legal advice.
-If you have questions concerning a rear-end auto accident, or issues understanding duty of care in Florida, contact Madalon Law today for a free consultation.
+If you have questions concerning a rear-end auto accident, or issues understanding duty of care in Florida, contact the Fort Lauderdale rear-end car accident lawyers at Madalon Law today for a free consultation.

 Rear-End Accidents – Presumption